Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 the bloody mary was mine…

-With employees now trusted more than CEOs, the end user increasingly seen as the key influencer and media channels publishing every type of content to every type of platform, being good, even very good at just PR isn’t necessarily going to get you very far.When you look at the people behind the current brand success stories, there is increasingly more evidence to substantiate my long held belief that being a Jack of many trades, is the surest way to become Master of your own career.
+As such, being good at just PR isn’t necessarily going to get you very far.
+When you look at the people behind the current brand success stories, there is increasingly more evidence to substantiate my long-held belief that being a Jack of many trades is the surest way to become a Master of your own career.

-Talk to industry recruiters and the dream hires are those that that have deep dive domain expertise (hopefully that will never go out of fashion) but combined with wide ranging skills across a full range of comms channels.
-This means for those starting out, any work experience that gives exposure to any one of the multitude of disciplines you need to affect behavioral change – is one worth having.
-It matters not whether marketing or PR, social or traditional, event or content – you will gain invaluable experience and become more valuable as a result.
+For those starting out, work experience that gives exposure to any of the many disciplines you need to affect behavioral change is worth having.
+It matters not whether marketing or PR, social or traditional, event or content.
+You will gain invaluable experience and become more valuable as a result.

-Not convinced?
-Think the straight arrow approach is still the best way to go?
-Following the logic that if you intern at Webber you could become its CEO by the time you’re 27 and ¾?
-Well I guess you could, but think of it this way – if your dream job is to be head of PR for at Giorgio Armani do you actually want to intern there?
+Following that logic, if you intern at Webber, you could become CEO by the time you’re 27.
+Well, I guess you could, but think of it this way: if your dream job is to be head of PR for Giorgio Armani, do you actually want get your intern work experience there?
 Really?

-No learning experience is wasted, get out there, get learning.
+No learning experience is wasted.
+Get out there, get learning.

 Share